andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swiftui-what-does-declarative-mean.md

 tags:
   - SwiftUI
 images:
-  - Twitter - SwiftUI is Declarative.
+  - images/social-assets/Twitter - SwiftUI is Declarative.
 What Does That Mean_.png
-  - FB - SwiftUI is Declarative.
+  - images/social-assets/FB - SwiftUI is Declarative.
 What Does That Mean_.png
 ---

 "Declarative" is one of Swift UI's four core principles.